Study Module in Commercial Law

 You are allowed to sign up to courses adding up to a maximum of 60 ECTS per academic year, even though the actual amount of ECTS offered might be higher.
 You gain the right to participate in the courses during the first two academic years after you have signed up.
 You are not allowed to re-take courses.

 For more information about the courses visit our WebOodi, Study Handbooks.

 The application period for the study module (Commercial Law on MSc level) starts on Thursday 8 August at 10 AM (Finnish time).
 You can apply by filling in and submitting this application form.

 You will need to enclose a scanned copy of your official stamped transcript of records, and/or certificate of enrolment in order to prove that you are registered as present for the whole academic year, and that you have attained the needed prerequisited 10 ECTS of studies within commercial law or law (university level).
 The scanned copies cannot be older than 3 months.
 In the electronic form you will also sign up to the courses that you wish to participate in during the academic year 2019-2020.
 The registration ends when 15 eligible students have signed up to the study modules or at the latest 26 August 2019 at 3pm (Finnish time).

 How can you, after completing the study module and courses, gain admission to become a degree student within Commercial Law on MSc level at Hanken?

 If you have:

-- attained at least a BSc degree from a recognised university, or university of applied sciences before the actual degree studies start (last possible graduation date is 31 July),
+- attained at least a BSc degree from a recognised university, or university of applied sciences before the actual degree studies start (last possible graduation date is 31 July that year),

 - attain at least good as a GPA from the courses/45 ECTS (at least 70 out of 100),

-- fulfill the language requirements in either Swedish or English before the application time ends,
+- fulfill the language requirements in Swedish before the application time ends,

 - sent in you application before the application deadline,